 Here is what the Database Modeler shows for our customer database sample application.

 Note how the tables are connected by thin lines that indicate the type of relationship.
 In Five, zoom in on one of these lines.
-Each line’s ends are either a single line or multiple lines (“crow’s feet”), indicating how the two tables are related to each other.
+Each line’s ends are either a single line or multiple lines (“crow’s feet”), indicating how the two tables are related.

 You can now also see that some tables contain foreign keys.
-In the image above, look at the relationship between the Categories and Products tables.
-One category (“electronics) can have many products (“phones”, “TVs”, “laptops”).
+In the Database Modeler image above, look at the relationship between the Categories and Products tables.
+One category (“electronics”) can have many products (“phones”, “TVs”, “laptops”).
 This is why the Products table contains the CategoriesKey.

-Almost every database you will ever design will consist of several related tables.
+Almost every database consists of several related tables.
 Very few applications can do with just a single, flat table.
 Often, however, we are not dealing with a simple one-to-many relationship, but with many-to-many relationships.

-In the example of gyms and members above, we could imagine, for example, that someone is a member of multiple gyms at once: one gym for spinning, another for strength workouts.
-Our database design above would not be able to accommodate this scenario, as we only created a one-to-many relationship (one gym can have many members.
+In the example of gyms and members above, we could imagine that someone is a member of multiple gyms at once: one gym for spinning, another for strength workouts.
+Our database design above cannot accommodate this scenario, as we only created a one-to-many relationship (one gym can have many members.
 But one member cannot have many gyms).

 Let’s learn how to change this in our next blog post on many-to-many relationships.